Rebecca Zook - Math Tutoring Online

 And another example, because it’s nice to see more than one example when you’re learning something new:

-If what you see here resonates with how you like to learn, and you’re looking to work with someone one-on-one to really master math, give me a call at 617-888-0160 or email me at rebeccazook@gmail.com.
-I’d love to set up a time for us to have a complimentary conversation to explore whether or not it would be a good fit for us to work together in one of my math tutoring programs!
+If what you see here resonates with how you like to learn, and you’re looking to work with someone one-on-one to really master math, then I invite you to apply for my super special one-on-one math tutoring programs.

 Related posts: